-When negotiating an Impath, provided both modules are configured to be SP800-131 compliant the module verifies a 3072-bit DSA signatures with SHA-256 hashes to verify the identity of the other module.
+When negotiating an Impath, provided both modules use 2.50.16 or later firmware, the module verifies a 3072-bit DSA signatures with SHA-256 hashes to verify the identity of the other module.
 It then uses 3072-bit Diffie-Hellman key exchange to negotiate a 256-bit AES encryption and MAC keys used to protect the channel.
 This provides a minimum of 128-bits of security for the encrypted channel.

 Otherwise, both modules use 1024-bit DSA signatures to verify the identity of the other module.
 Then they perform a 1024-bit Diffie-Hellman key exchange to negotiate a 168-bit triple-DES encryption keys used to protect the channel.
 This provides a minimum of 80-bits of security for the encrypted channel.
+The module will be operating in a non-approved mode when 1024-bit DSA signatures are used.